-- Flexible: modular design and custom-built units to match the steam pressures and layout of the client’s process.
+Modular design and custom-built units to match the steam pressures and arrangement of your process.
 Customisation includes everything from the layout of the air heater to the materials used in construction.
-Simplicity of design allows modules to be easily removed, inspected, maintained and replaced.
+The simplicity of the design allows modules to be easily removed, inspected, maintained and replaced.
 They can be designed and built to a range of international standards and codes.

-- Robust: ideal for extreme environments.
+Ideal for extreme environments.
 Highly efficient, Elfin plate fin technology can be used in temperatures up to 400oC and in highly corrosive environments.
-The Elfin fin design helps to manage thermal stresses experienced in steam air heaters.
+The Elfin fin design helps to manage the thermal stresses experienced in steam air heaters.

 Sterling Thermal Technology designs, manufactures and installs a wide range of steam air heaters.

 Configurations, duct sizes and even the materials used in our manufacture are customised to align process, plant layout and steam pressures constraints.
-The units are manufactured from various grades of stainless steel or aluminium; we frequently use alternative materials at the request of the customer to meet specific process requirements.
+We manufacture the units from various grades of stainless steel or aluminium.
+But, we also use alternative materials on request to meet your specific process requirements.

-Our products also benefit from our highly efficient Elfin fin plate technology which can be used in extreme environments; up to 400oC.
-The technology helps to ensure the cleanliness of the heated gases, alleviate thermal stresses in the heat exchanger and reduce the impact of corrosive environments.
-The Elfin design also reduces the need for exotic materials because special coatings are already incorporated within our product portfolio.
+Furthermore, our products benefit from our highly efficient Elfin fin plate technology, which can be used in extreme environments; up to 400oC.
+The technology helps to ensure the cleanliness of the heated gases, to alleviate thermal stresses in the heat exchanger and to moderate the impact of corrosive environments.
+The Elfin design reduces the need for exotic materials because special coatings are already incorporated within our product portfolio.

-Our expertise in fin design and understanding of extended fin surfaces and their application helps us to deliver highly customised solutions for specific applications and environments.
+Our expertise in fin design, as well as our understanding of extended fin surfaces and their applications, allow us to deliver customised solutions for specific applications and environments.

-The modular design of our units can also deliver significant benefits for our clients.
+Last but not least, the modular design of our units can deliver significant benefits to you.
 The heater sections are bolted together directly.
-Instead of being installed in a cassette within a housing, they are assembled as complete units with interconnecting manifolds.
-This simpler design allows individual modules to be removed, inspected, maintained and replaced as and when required.
+Instead of being installed in a cassette within a housing, we assemble them as complete units with interconnecting manifolds.
+This straightforward design allows to remove the individual modules, inspect, maintain and replace them as and when required.
 It also makes it relatively easy to thermally lag our steam air heaters.